Visitors to Cornwall

 Unit E West Cornwall Shopping Park, Hayle, TR27 5LX

-If your GP feels the only way to manage your problem is with a physical examination we are happy for them to direct you to us.
-We then ask you call the surgery on 01736 793333 and we will assess your case exactly as we would one of our permanent patients.
+If once you have spoken with your GP they feel the only way to manage your problem is with a physical examination we are happy for them to direct you to us.
+Please call the Stennack Surgery on 01736 793333 and we will assess your case exactly as we would one of our permanent patients.
+We may ask your GP surgery to send over a medical history to us via email.

 Option 2.
-NHS 111 (dial 111 or clicking https://111.nhs.uk) This service has been enhanced to manage the increase demand from a tourist season during the COVID pandemic.
+NHS 111 - dial 111 or clicking https://111.nhs.uk This service has been enhanced to manage the increase demand from a tourist season during the COVID pandemic.
 They will assess your problem and either offer treatment or direct you to the most appropriate location.
-They may direct you to us in which case we will assess your case exactly as we would one of our permanent patients.
+They may direct you to us in which case we will assess your case exactly as w would one of our permanent patients.

 Is a Pharmacist able to help?